 Do you do your own machine quilting, or send it out?

 I do my own.
 I used to do the piecing and quilting on a small Brother machine that I bought from Costco years ago.
 It did a miraculous job!
-I recently upgraded to a Juki TL-2010Q and my quilting on a Handi Quilter longarm machine (HQ 16)
+I now do all of my piecing on a Juki TL-2010Q and my quilting on a Handi Quilter longarm machine (HQ 16)

 Will you show me how to bind a quilt?